oaworks/oa-works/about/index.md

 We founded OA.Works in 2013 as students in reaction to a corporatized and locked down scholarly publishing landscape.
 Today, our work is driven by a dedicated and expert team, supported by generous funding, and committed to a strong set of values that keep us driven towards our goal.

-We’re OA.Works, and that’s our commitment.
-To make Open Access Work.
+We’re OA.Works, and that’s our commitment: to make Open Access Work.